Bachelor of Exercise and Sport Sciences - CG85

 |Advanced Exercise Prescription and Delivery||ESSC13008||Students must complete a compulsory practicum experience with healthy populations under the supervision of a health professional.
 Placement hours will consist of a range of activities relevant to exercise and sport sciences and include exercise assessment, prescription, and delivery.|

-Across the three-year course, students will complete up to 240 hours of work integrated learning through voluntary experience and observation in professional practice placements, working with the general population, sporting populations, and rehabilitation or special populations.
+Across the three-year course, students will complete up to 240 hours of work-integrated learning through voluntary experience and observation in professional practice placements, working with the general population, athletic populations, and clinical populations.

 Additional practical experience is provided through laboratory activities and research projects conducted throughout the course units.

 A rank threshold is the minimum competitive rank that applications will be considered for entry to this course.

 The rank threshold for this course is: SR 69 | ATAR 69.0

 Student profileIf you would like to know more about entry scores for applicants with recent secondary education and the student profile for this course view our Course and Entry Score Profile for Term 1, 2022.

 Institute profileTo find out about CQUniversity's Undergraduate Profile for Term 1, 2022 view our Institute Profile.

 When applying, you must demonstrate that you have met the listed Entry Requirements and English Language Proficiency requirements.

 After you have applied and enrolled in this course, you will need to be able to meet the Security and Health Requirements as these generally relate to work-integrated learning activities that form part of your course.
 You will be provided with more information about security and health requirements after enrolling in the relevant units that these relate to.